 Now, we buy the goat trotters from the butcher after they have already cleaned them.
 So basically the goat’s hair has already been burned off by the butcher and they’ve already removed all the inedible burnt tissue.

 Anyways, back to our mutton trotters.
 Once you get them from the butchers, you can always clean them again.
 Put them in a vessel with water and about 50 grams of baking soda and leave aside for about half an hour.
-After that, use a scrubpad on the trotters and it will be easier to remove all the grime.
+After that, use a scrubpad and rice flour on the trotters and it will be easier to remove all the grime.
 Pass through water a few times, and they’ll be good to go!

 Of course, if you live in a Western country, your trotters might be perfectly clean when you buy them itself!